 An ageing population

 The ratio of old to young people in the Nordic Region is increasing.
-The latest forecasts suggest that over-65s will make up 50% of the adult population of Finland and Åland in 2030.
-The concept of “the burden of the elderly” has gained ground, but it must also be emphasised that many senior citizens in the Nordic Region live healthy and active lives and fend for themselves.
+The latest forecasts suggest that the over-65s will make up 50% of the adult population of Finland and Åland by 2030.
+Although the concept of “the burden of the elderly” has gained ground, it must also be emphasised that many senior citizens in the Nordic Region live healthy and active lives and fend for themselves.

 Current forecasts indicate that 8.6% of the total Nordic population in 2040 will be 80+.
 Average life expectancy is increasing in all of the countries, with women in Finland living longest – to an average of 84.

 This higher proportion of old people is due to a combination of longer lives and lower birth rates, although the Nordic countries still have higher birth rates than almost every other country in Europe.